 Adrian: I like the fact that ReactJS is very fast because we have a VirtualDOM that is compared with the actual DOM and only a patch is applied.
 The large number of React npm packages available via npm is not to be neglected as well.
 I personally prefer to write code using the redux-saga as I feel it gives me better control over the application state and it provides a cleaner structure to organize the calls to our REST APIs.
 I am a fan of writing ES6 code and dispatching actions to get or set data in the state.

-What I dislike about ReactJS is a specific approach that is becoming very popular these days: using inline styles.
+What I dislike about ReactJS is using inline styles.
 I think they have the same re-usability issues as the old inline html tags issues.
 Also, there may be readability and auto completion problems with some IDEs when writing inline CSS.
 In the past, I preferred a more template focused approach, similar to Backbone’s Marionette, and was a little surprised to see the JSX mixed up in the render function of a React component.
-However now I am used to it and it doesn’t bother me anymore.
+However, now I am used to it and it doesn’t bother me anymore.

 Q: Tell me one surprising fact about your project.

 Laurentiu: For more than 2 years, we haven’t had any dedicated testers in our project.
 Although thousands of lines of code are added from one sprint to another, we have had almost no regression bugs.
 We have been able to add new functionalities without interfering with the old ones.

 Adrian: I was surprised to see that I could easily move some utility modules written for the React Native project to the ReactJS webapp.
 Also, I was surprised by the relatively low learning curve at the beginning of the project.

 Q: What are you most proud of regarding the project you are currently working on?